aidadatahub/aidadatahub.github.io/services/index.md

 * [ASHA](https://www.vinnova.se/p/anvanda-standardiserade-halsodata-som-accelerator-for-att-starka-innovation-och-framtidens-halso--och-sjukvard/)
 * [EUCAIM](https://cancerimage.eu/)

-Swedish SMEs may apply for [SISP innovation checks](https://www.sisp.se/innovationscheckar) (up to 400kSEK, deadlines may vary).
+Swedish SMEs may apply for [SISP innovation checks](https://www.sisp.se/innovationscheckar) (up to 400 000 SEK, deadlines may vary).

 ### Prices
 Our pricing strategy is to set prices that enable sustainable operations and